How to tie-dye a shirt in 7 easy steps

 We are Samuel and Francis.
 About two years ago we bought our first tools and supplies for tie-dyeing.
 Ever since then we’ve been learning the skills of folding and dyeing in intricate ways.
 We’ve learned from our experiences on the field about what techniques works and what doesn’t.
 This is the site were we share everything we’ve learned.

-In practice you can put everything your need in the bottles and the bottles do the rest.
+In practice you can put everything your need in the bottles and let the bottles do the rest.
 Turns out you don’t need anything special to have great results.
 I learned that the most simple way is the best, you weight or measure the dye you need and add it to an empty bottle.
-We then easily add warm water to mix the dye.
-The quantity of dye and water depends on what you want to achieve, we will see what kinds of mix will give you the best results for each situation.
+You then add lukewarm water to mix the dye.
+The amount of dye and water depends on what you want to achieve, we will see what kinds of mix will give you the best results for each situation.

 The basic information I found about the dye mixing tells you how much dye you need to achieve specific colors.
 The most simple principle is that the more dye powder you add, the more your dye-water will be strong.
 The stronger your dye-water is, the stronger the color will be on your shirt.
 Easily guess that if you need a lot, you put a lot and go from there, there is really no point in being too particular.
 The colors you like, I find are the colors I like to use, and I only found out what I liked when I used it multiple times.